How to Arrive at a Proper Understanding of

 Perhaps you have noticed that in many cases when authors present scientific ‘facts’ no explanation is given as to how they have arrived at their conclusions.
 Nor is there given any explanation about the methods of experiments which supposedly prove what they claim in regard to infectious diseases and manners of prevention and therapy.
 And in the rare cases when there are descriptions of the procedures of an experiment, these are not easy to comprehend due to the use of scientific jargon which is understandable only to the ‘initiated’ who work in a specific field of science.
 In all these cases it is not possible to know for sure if the claims are true or are just hypotheses which were accepted as real by scientists.
 [8] This puts people in a situation where they are deciding on the basis of their personal preferences and not on the basis of facts which can be discovered by means of objective procedures of medical research.

-Besides these two spacial limits of materialistic research there exists also a limit in the research of living organisms.
-Among other facts, this is evident from very fact that one of the greatest challenges of modern science is its striving to understand living organisms and the processes that contribute to occurrences of illness, aging and death.
+Besides these two spatial limits of materialistic research there exists also a limit in the research of living organisms.
+This is evident from the very fact that one of the insurmountable challenges of modern science is its striving to understand living organisms and the processes that contribute to occurrences of illness, ageing and death.
 For that very reason “it is difficult to reconcile what we call life with the concept which the materialistic doctor has of it.
 Only someone who knows by intuition what life is can really penetrate to the understanding of life.
 And somebody like this also knows that the effectiveness of chemical and physical laws in the human body is controlled by something” which is difficult to describe with an earthly language.
 “This can be recognised only by intuition.
 Not before the doctor himself has become another person, can he realise this.
 With a certain training he has to acquire the concepts and then the insight of the mode of action of our etheric body.
 The usual reason, the usual human intellect, is incapable to understand the spiritual; as soon as it should advance to higher fields, it fails.
 Hence, without intuition everything in the medical field is only discussion; one does not touch reality.”
 [9]

 In the present phase of human development it is absolutely necessary that people understand the very methods of observation and cognition which are to prove this or that assertion of scientists.
 Steiner himself has characterised in numerous places in his published works the methods of research and cognition which were used by him and which should be used by all other spiritual-scientific researchers if they want to come to a real understanding of any topic they are investigating.
 [11] This means that we can never claim anything without providing evidence and explanation of how we arrived to our conclusion.
-“We have sure scientific results only, since we have such “research by which every human being can check the results at any time.
+“We have sure scientific results only, since we have such research by which every human being can check the results at any time.
 Today the human being is right if he wants to check everything” [12] that is asserted by any expert who works in this or that area of scientific investigation, including spiritual-scientific investigation.

 The Basic Principles of Spiritual-Scientific Approach to Research

 Everybody who is more seriously occupying himself/herself with the burning questions of nutrition can notice the existence of many nutritional schools with different nutritional guidelines which often contradict to each other.
-The frequent consequence of this state of affairs in the area of nutrition is confusion among those who wish to find the best nutrition for the maintenance of their own health.
+The frequent consequence of this state of affairs in the area of nutrition is confusion among those who wish to find the best nutrition for themselves.
 The special characteristic of the anthroposophical approach to nutrition is that it enables one to understand why there exists so many different nutritional schools and why they are contradictory.
 For “spiritual science does not give rules, but only wants to explain how things really are.
 It does not stand for this or that kind of diet – what it actually does is to enable people to understand any form of diet.
 Then each may arrange his life as he wills, according to these great laws of existence.”
 [13]

 The main motive for my writing was the need to respond to one-sided and insufficient views of the ‘corona pandemic’ by anthroposophical doctors and some other anthroposophists who have accepted the viewpoint in favour of vaccination against so-called ‘Covid-19’.
-Of course, there were on the other side also enough anthroposophists who were able to recognise that my “articles about the various aspects of the corona pandemic are true examples of spiritual research” which can help people to recognise the workings of evil.
+Of course, there were also enough anthroposophists who were able to recognise that my “articles about the various aspects of the corona pandemic are true examples of spiritual research” which can help people to recognise the workings of evil.
 Therefore “let’s hope that people in the anthroposophical movement begin to see what is really going on.”
 [17]

 Spiritual Science Enables Us to Become Capable